 The number of required credits, the student’s rate of progress, and the student’s prior educational experience will determine how long it takes to earn an online bachelor’s in forensic accounting.

 Programs generally require a minimum of 120 credits.
 For full-time students starting the program from the beginning, this typically takes four years to complete.
-Part-time students may need an additional 1-2 years.
+Part-time students may need an additional one to two years.

 Individuals with college credits may seek a degree completion program, which allows students to apply their previously earned credits towards this degree.
-These programs can usually be completed in 1-2 years of full-time study.
+These programs can usually be completed in one to two years of full-time study.